 Formally trained Nephrologists in Pakistan for a population of 160 million compared to 5000 in USA for a population of 300 million

 Thalassemia is a hereditary condition which reduces the amount of haemoglobin in the body.
 The condition can lead to anaemia, which if left untreated, can worsen and become critical.
-At Al Mustafa Welfare Trust, we work to provide vital support to people who have been diagnosed with Thalassemia, helping to improve their quality of life and showing them how to manage their condition.
+At Al Mustafa Welfare Trust, we work to provide vital support to people who have been diagnosed with thalassemia, helping to improve their quality of life and show them how to manage their condition.

 In Pakistan, 6,000 children each year are born with Thalassemia Major

 70% of those children die before the age of 10

 90% of these children come from low-income families

 Only 4% of the world’s population has given blood, leaving a staggering 96% reliant on those donations.

 In Pakistan, the average annual requirement for blood is around 1.5 million bags.
 To help meet this demand, we organise blood camps every month in different cities within Pakistan, with more than 38,000 registered donors around the country.
 It takes just one pint of blood to save up to three lives - imagine how far donations from just one camp can go?

 While we encourage everyone to register as a blood donor, we especially focus on encouraging the young and explain how their donation can help save someone’s life.

 Al Mustafa Welfare Trust also provides free blood to medical patients in times of urgent need, especially to thalassemia and dialysis patients.